paulodiovani/google_calendar_ooo_report/README.md

     - Configure the OAuth consent screen
     - Authorize credentials for a desktop application
 2. Save the client secret file to `store/credentials.json`
-3. Ask for full access to the calendars to read (listed in `settings.yml`)
+3. Ask to "See all events details" on the calendars to read (listed in `settings.yml`)

 ## Setup and usage